google/picatrix/docs/Installation.md

 By default the /tmp folder on your host will be mapped into a `data` folder on the docker container.
-If you want to change that and point to another folder on your system, edit the file `docker-latest.yml` and change the path `/tmp` to a folder of your choosing (just remember that the folder needs to be writable by uid=1000 and/or gid=1000 if you are running a Linux based host).
+If you want to change that and point to another folder on your system (**highly encouraged**), edit the file `docker-latest.yml` and change the path `/tmp` to a folder of your choosing (just remember that the folder needs to be writable by uid=1000 and/or gid=1000 if you are running a Linux based host).

-For instance if you are running this on a Windows system, then you will need to change the `/tmp/` to something like `C:\My Folder\Where I store`.
+For instance if you are running this on a Windows system, then you will need to change the `/tmp/` to something like `C:\My Folder\Where I store data`.
 Also when running on Windows, there is no `sudo` in front of the commands.

 You also need to install `docker-compose`, please follow the instructions